carvel-dev/ytt-library-for-kubernetes/README.md

 --- #@ template.replace(app.make("hello", container(), port=port).config())
 ```

 Result will include configuration with a Deployment, Service, Ingress and HPA.
+Example output can be seen [here](https://gist.github.com/cppforlife/f0016812ef398a6c6a22164c90999ce7).

 ## Development